dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/UXSDKDemo.md

 1. In the `viewDidLoad` method, we invoked the `registerAppWithDelegate` method of `DJISDKManager` to make the application connect to a DJI Server through the internet.
 Doing this, verified the App Key and set the `DJISDKManagerDelegate` to `DefaultLayoutViewController`.
 For more details on registering the application, please check this tutorial: [Importing and Activating DJI SDK in Xcode Project](../application-development-workflow/workflow-integrate.html#register-application).

 2. Implemented the delegate method `- (void)appRegisteredWithError:(NSError *)error` of **DJISDKManagerDelegate** to connect the application to a DJI Product by invoking the `startConnectionToProduct` method of **DJISDKManager** when registered successfully.
-If register fails, show an alert view and disable the `connectButton`.
+If registration failed, showed an alert view and disabled the `connectButton`.

 ## Connecting to the Aircraft and Run the Project

 Now, please check this [Connect Mobile Device and Run Application](../application-development-workflow/workflow-run.html#connect-mobile-device-and-run-application) guide to run the application and try the mini-DJI Go features we built so far using the UX SDK!

-If you can see the live video feed and are able to test the features like this, then congratulations!
+If you can see the live video feed and are able to test the features like in the video below, then congratulations!
 Using the DJI UX SDK is that easy.

 ![freeform](../images/tutorials-and-samples/iOS/UXSDKDemo/playVideo.gif)

 ### Summary

-In this tutorial, you have learned how to use the DJI iOS UX SDK and DJI iOS SDK to create a fully functioning mini-DJI Go app easily, with standard DJI Go UIs and functionalities.
+In this tutorial, you have learned how to easily use the DJI iOS UX SDK and DJI iOS Mobile SDK to create a fully functioning mini-DJI Go app, with standard DJI Go UIs and functionalities.
 Hope you enjoy it!